konovalov-nk/docs-1/content/kubeone/main/guides/using-terraform-configs/_index.en.md

 KubeOne comes with example Terraform configs that can be used to create the infrastructure needed for running a conformant, production-grade Kubernetes cluster.
+The provided Terraform configs are for multi-AZ deployment in the supported cloud providers.
 The example configs are available for all natively supported providers and can be found on the
 [GitHub under the `examples/terraform`][terraform-configs-github] directory.
 They are also coming along with the binaries when you download a